-We or our collaboration partners may encounter difficulties enrolling patients in our clinical trials.
+If we or our partners encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.

 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
-We or our collaboration partners may experience difficulties in patient enrollment in our clinical trials for a variety of reasons, including:
+We or our partners may experience difficulties in patient enrollment in our clinical trials for a variety of reasons, including:

-- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol; - the size of the trial population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or other new therapeutics not involving our product candidates and/or related technologies; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies, including any new drugs or treatments that may be approved for the indications we are investigating;

-- our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete a clinical trial.
+- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol; - the size of the study population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or other new therapeutics not involving our product candidates and or related technologies; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies, including any new drugs or treatments that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete a clinical trial.

-In addition, our and our collaboration partners' clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available for our and our collaboration partners' clinical trials.
-We expect that we and our collaboration partners will conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our and our collaboration partners' clinical trials at such clinical trial sites.
+In addition, our and our partners' clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available for our and our partners' clinical trials, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+We expect that we and our partners will conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our and our partners' clinical trials at such clinical trial sites.
 Moreover, because our product candidates represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to only use conventional therapies, such as chemotherapy and radiation, rather than enroll patients in any future clinical trial.

-Even if we and our collaboration partners are able to enroll a sufficient number of patients in our clinical trials, delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our and our collaboration partners' ability to advance the development of our product candidates.
+Even if we and our partners are able to enroll a sufficient number of patients in our clinical trials, delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our and our partners' ability to advance the development of our product candidates.